Augment Code Alternatives in 2026

 qwen2.5-coder is our top recommendation.
 It ships in sizes from 1.5B to 32B, so it fits most hardware. codellama, deepseek-coder, codestral, starcoder2, and codegemma all support FIM as well.

 Yes.
-Bodega One supports BYOLLM with 10+ providers including OpenAI, Groq, Together AI, OpenRouter, and Azure OpenAI.
+Bodega One supports BYOLLM with 10+ providers including OpenAI, Anthropic, Groq, Together AI, and OpenRouter.
 Use local for completions and cloud for heavy reasoning.
 Or go fully local.
 Your call.

 Air-gap mode enforces 9 independent enforcement layers.
 Zero bytes leave your machine.
 This is not a privacy policy.
 It is an architecture with nine separate systems that each block network access independently.